AccelOpt: A Self-Improving LLM Agentic System for AI Accelerator Kernel Optimization: Evaluation

 We also observe that the effectiveness of increasing ExpN depends on the model.
 As shown in~\Cref{tab:executor-tune}, Qwen3-Coder-30B gains 4.6\% speedup improvement with extra \$12.33 cost.
 On the contrary, the extra \$13.81 cost only brings 0.6\% speedup improvement in gpt-oss-120b.

 \textbf{Switching base models for agents can have different cost-benefit trade-offs}.
 As shown in~\Cref{tab:executor-tune}, the executor model needs to be capable enough to understand and correctly implement the plan.
 Qwen3-Coder-30B and Qwen3-Coder-480B come from the same model family, and the larger one gets better performance.
 Qwen3-Coder-30B and gpt-oss-120b have the same cost per token, while gpt-oss-120b is a reasoning model.
-The extra reasoning tokens increase the price but also buy a higher speedup.
+The extra reasoning tokens buy a higher speedup.
+Allowing different models to serve as the executor could further improve performance.
+This model ensemble strategy selects the best kernel for each problem from the experiments run by each executor.
+As shown in the last row of~\Cref{tab:executor-tune}, the model ensemble achieves the best results for both ExpN = 8 and ExpN = 16, with total cost equal to the sum of the costs of the three single executor experiments.

-Using the best configuration discovered from~\Cref{fig:window-sweep} and~\Cref{tab:executor-tune}: gpt-oss-120b as executor with Topk=8, ExpN=16, we switch the planners in~\Cref{tab:planner-tune}.
-Different from switching executors, we did not observe substantial differences in speedup when switching planners.
+As shown in~\Cref{tab:planner-tune}, different from switching executors, we did not observe substantial differences in speedup when switching planners.
 This implies that \textbf{further performance improvements could first focus on enhancing the executor’s capability.}

+Using Claude Sonnet 4 as agent backbones in \algname can reduce expenses compared with repeated sampling, but is still more expensive than only using open-source models. \Cref{tab:planner-executor-tune} indicates that using gpt-oss-120b for both the planner and executor achieves the best performance and cost.
+Although extensive hyperparameter tuning was limited due to cost constraints, \algname already reduces expenses compared with repeated sampling speedup 1.222$\times$ (\$5806.83).